bhanuprasadpudi/shoppingcart_application/README.md

 Shopping Cart Application

 Overview:
+The application provides an functionality of adding items into cart and also whishlist the items which we want buy next time instead of adding to cart.
+It manages items in the cart and a wishlist, providing methods for adding, updating, and calculating totals.
 Here’s a concise overview Python code:
 	.The code defines two classes: Item and ShoppingCart.
 	.The Item class represents an item with a name and price, and it has a custom string representation.